The Local Bubble is a Local Chimney: A New Model from 3D Dust Mapping: Comparison to the Pelgrims et al. (2020) Local Bubble Model

 \restartappendixnumbering

 The model of the \LB that has been most widely adopted in recent years was created by \citet[][herafter P20]{PelgrimsFerriere2020} using \citet[][herafter L19]{LallementBabusiaux2019}'s 3D dust reddening map generated from \gaia DR2 and 2MASS photometry and astrometry.
+P20's model of the \LB is noticeably different from the model of the \LB we present in this work, both in terms of distance to the shell and in interpretation of whether the \LB is open vs. closed.
+In this appendix, we explore potential causes of these differences.

-The L19 map covers a larger volume than the E23 map in the Galactic plane, but smaller towards Galactic north and south (extending from $|x| < 3$ kpc, $|y| < 3$ kpc, $|z| < 400$ pc), and is defined at a lower spatial resolution (a minimum of 25 pc within 1 kpc) than the E23 map.
+We expect the choice, construction, and resolution of the underlying 3D dust map to have the largest impact on models of the \LB.
+The L19 and E24 maps generally agree in their reconstructions of the distances to high extinction dust features in the Solar neighborhood, but diverge in the intermediate-to-low extinction regime.
+The L19 map covers a larger volume than the E24 map in the Galactic plane, but smaller towards Galactic north and south (extending from $|x| < 3$ kpc, $|y| < 3$ kpc, $|z| < 400$ pc), and is defined at a lower spatial resolution (a minimum of 25 pc within 1 kpc) than the E24 map.

-P20 sampled differential extinction $A'_v(r) = dA_v/dr$ along the LOS at distance intervals of 2.5 pc with an angular spacing of \Hpx \nside{128} (27' pixel size), and smoothed each LOS with a Gaussian kernel of $\sigma_{smooth} = 25$ pc.
+To build their model of the \LB, P20 sampled differential extinction $A'_v(r) = dA_v/dr$ along the LOS at distance intervals of 2.5 pc with an angular spacing of \Hpx \nside{128} (27' pixel size), and smoothed each LOS with a Gaussian kernel of $\sigma_{smooth} = 25$ pc.
 They then defined the inner surface of the \LB as the location of the first inflection point in $A'_v(r)$ ($d^2 A'_v(r) / dr^2 = 0$) where the curve transitioned from convex to concave (i.e., from $d^2 A'_v(r) / dr^2 > 0$ to $d^2 A'_v(r) / dr^2 < 0$).
 They similarly defined the outer surface as the first inflection point after the inner surface where the curve transitioned from concave to convex.

 P20's model was created to help model the Local Bubble's magnetic field and infer the orientation of the Galactic magnetic field in the Solar neighborhood, making a smoothed model of the \LB's surface desirable.
 To this end, P20 performed iterative spherical harmonic expansions of the inner surface (with a given maximum expansion \lmax) to generate smoothed models.
 Data products released by P20 included the unsmoothed distance to the inner surface as well as smoothed maps of the inner surface at a variety of \lmax. \citet{ZuckerGoodman2022} used the P20 model with \lmax = 10 for their study of \LB-triggered star formation in the Solar Neighborhood.